Quick Tips: Helping Your Child Stay Safe and Healthy - Get started

 Help your children learn to:

 - Think.
 Children need to learn that actions have consequences.
 They need to learn the difference between fantasy and reality.
+Before your children act, encourage them to stop, take a breath, and think about the consequences.

 - Talk openly.
 Encourage your children to talk about what is bothering them.